1-800-935-2620 Speak to a Tour Expert

 Bagani

 Cross the border back into Namibia and return to Bagani to camp for the night.
-Various boat trips, fishing trips and guided hikes are possible from Bagani, so if you're feeling active, get out and make the most of it.
+Various boat trips and guided hikes are possible from Bagani, so if you're feeling active, get out and make the most of it.
 Those who are feeling bold might even be able to challenge the local kids to a soccer match – don't expect to win though!
 Retire to your camp in the evening and enjoy this welcome break from the road.

 Meals: Breakfast Dinner